iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/canary-progressive.md

 ```

 ??? info "Understanding what happened"
-    1. You created a Knative service using `helm install` subcommand and upgraded the service to have both `baseline` and `candidate` versions (revisions) using `helm upgrade --install` subcommand.
-The ksvc is created in the `default` namespace.
-Helm release information is located in the `iter8-system` namespace specified by the `--namespace=iter8-system` flag.
+    1. You created a Knative service using `helm install` subcommand and upgraded the service to have two revisions, sample-app-v1 (`baseline`) and sample-app-v2 (`candidate`) using `helm upgrade --install` subcommand.
+    2. The ksvc is created in the `default` namespace.
+Helm release information is located in the `iter8-system` namespace as specified by the `--namespace=iter8-system` flag.
-    2. You created a load generator that sends requests to the Knative service.
-At this point, 100% of requests are sent to the baseline and 0% to the candidate.
+    3. You generated requests for the Knative service using a fortio-job.
+At the start of the experiment, 100% of the requests are sent to baseline and 0% to candidate.
-    3. You created an Iter8 experiment with the above Knative service as the `target` of the experiment.
-In each iteration, Iter8 observed the `mean-latency`, `95th-percentile-tail-latency`, and `error-rate` metrics for the revisions (collected by Prometheus), ensured that the candidate satisfied all objectives specified in `experiment.yaml`, and progressively shifted traffic from baseline to candidate.
-You restricted the maximum weight (traffic percentage) of candidate during iterations at 75% and maximum increment allowed during a single iteration to 20% using the `spec.strategy.weights` field.
+    4. You created an Iter8 `Canary` experiment with `Progressive` deployment pattern.
+In each iteration, Iter8 observed the mean latency, 95th percentile tail-latency, and error-rate metrics collected by Prometheus, verified that `candidate` satisfied all the objectives specified in the experiment, identified `candidate` as the `winner`, progressively shifted traffic from `baseline` to `candidate` and eventually promoted the `candidate` using `helm upgrade --install` subcommand.
-    4. At the end of the experiment, Iter8 identified the candidate as the `winner` since it passed all objectives.
-Iter8 decided to promote the candidate (roll forward) by using a `helm upgrade --install` command.
-Had the candidate failed to satisfy objectives, Iter8 would have promoted the baseline (rolled back) instead.
+        - **Note:** Had `candidate` failed to satisfy `objectives`, then `baseline` would have been promoted.
+        - **Note:** You limited the maximum weight (traffic %) of `candidate` during iterations at 75% and maximum increment allowed during a single iteration to 20% using the field `spec.strategy.weights`.
+Traffic shifts during the experiment obeyed these limits.